Choosing Your Zills

 Pressed Brass Zills - Round Strap

-These zills are similar in style to the zills at the left with the same sound, but notice the elastic on these zills.
+These finger cymbals are similar in style to the zills at the left with the same sound, but notice the elastic on these zills.
 Instead of the flat multi-strand band, these zills have a round fabric-covered rubber band.
 Elastics of this type slip around on your fingers easier and are harder to control. ranges from 2 to 2 1/2" in diameter.

 Won't play?